ankur-gupta/rain/README.md

 * adding badges to your README

 ## How is it different from [pyscaffold](https://pyscaffold.org/en/latest/) or [cookiecutter](https://cookiecutter.readthedocs.io/)?
-The aims and capabilities of `rain` are very different that pyscaffold or cookiecutter.
+The aims and capabilities of `rain` are very different than that of pyscaffold or cookiecutter.

 ### Capabilities